 Children who began eating egg between four and six months of age had a 40 per cent reduced risk of egg allergy compared to children who tried egg later in life, the results showed.

 Children who started eating peanut between the ages of four and 11 months had a 70 per cent reduced risk of peanut allergy compared to children who started eating them later.

-Boyle advised against introducing egg and peanut to a baby with an existing food allergy or another allergic condition, recommending that parents first discuss introducing potential allergens with their family doctor.
-(See also the proposed guidelines for introducing peanut to a child at high-risk for the allergy here.)
+Boyle advised against introducing egg and peanut to a baby with an existing food allergy or another allergic condition.
+He recommends that parents first discuss introducing potential allergens with their family doctor.
+(See also the 2017 guidelines for introducing peanut to a child at high-risk for the allergy here.)

 Boyle reminds that whole peanuts should not be given to babies or toddlers due to the choking hazard.
 Read more on the study here.